pingcap/blog/chaos-practice-in-tidb.md

 ### Kernel Fault Injection

-A popular fault injection tool is the Fault Injection Framework that’s included in the Linux kernel, which developers can use to implement simple fault injection to test device drivers.
+A popular fault injection tool is the Fault Injection Framework that's included in the Linux kernel, which developers can use to implement simple fault injection to test device drivers.
 For more accurate fault injections, e.g. returning error when a user reads a file, or allocating failure in `malloc`, we use the following fault injection process:

 1. Rebuild the kernel with the framework enabled